zencart/documentation/Developer_Documentation/1.6/code_docs/modules/shipping_modules.md

   ...
 }
 ```
-**Note:** Since an order's shipping selection is stored as a the underscore (_) delimited combination of a shipping module's name and the shipping-method selected, a shipping module's `name` **cannot** include an underscore!
+**Note:** Since an order's shipping selection is stored as a string combining a shipping module's name plus an underscore (_) plus the shipping-method selected, a shipping module's `name` **cannot** include an underscore!

 ### Class Variables
 A shipping-module's class definition includes, at a minimum, the following publicly-available variables: